danielo515/obsidian-modal-form/README.md

 This makes it easy to trigger forms and use their templates anywhere with just a command—perfect for quick note creation or structured data capture.

 For details on template syntax and advanced features, see the [Templates documentation](docs/templates.md).

+### When something goes wrong

+Templates fail: a typo in a Templater command, a folder that does not exist, a value that is not what the template expected.
+When that happens after you filled a form, Modal Form shows you the actual error and offers to reopen the form with everything you had typed, so nothing has to be retyped.
+Data is also kept when a form is closed by accident, and can be brought back at any time with the `Modal Forms: Recover form data` command.

+See [Data recovery](docs/data-recovery.md) for the details, including how to opt out.

 ### Tips and tricks